odin-lang/odin-lang.org/content/docs/overview.md

 }
 ```

-Omit the condition as well to create an infinite loop:
+A `for` loop without statements or a condition creates an infinite loop:

 ```odin
 for {